 - Each school may nominate only one student for the general competition and one student for the CTE competition.
 Principals must sign the application form in acknowledgement of their nomination.

-Applications must be submitted with valid signatures of both the student applicant and the nominating principal.
+Applications must be submitted with valid signature of the nominating principal.

 - U.S. Presidential Scholars Application form

 - Certifying official (Principal) signature